 Introduction to Firebaugh, California

-Firebaugh, California is 30 miles S of Merced, California and 38 miles W of href="/places/california/fresno">Fresno, California.
+Firebaugh, California is 30 miles S of Merced, California and 38 miles W of Fresno.
 It is in Fresno County.
 The city is part of the Fresno metro area.
-The population of Firebaugh is 5,743.

 Firebaugh was incorporated in 1914.
 The city was named after a renowned local entrepreneur, Andrew D. Firebaugh.
 Ferries were the major mode of transportation in Firebaugh before bridges, roads and railway tracks were constructed, and the San Joaquin River played a key role in the development of the area.
 Andrew Firebaugh built a toll road from Bell Station to Pacheco Pass, improving transportation in the area.
 The toll road went along a route parallel to the current State Route 152.